ivan1993spb/snake-server/README.md

 Output message type: *broadcast*

-Payload of output message of type *broadcast* contains **string** - a group notice that sends to all players in game group.
+Payload of output message of type *broadcast* contains a **string** - a group notice to be sent to the all players in a game.

 Example: